azunyankeion/Translator-Python-V1/README.md

 # Translator-Python-V1

+How to Install?

+Run the command: git clone https://github.com/mathmrocha/Translator-Python-V1

 A Simple Translator written in Python, with CLI and GUI, if you are going to make a fork, give the credits.
 ---------------------------------------------------
 How to use CLI(Command Line)?